The Legend of Lincoln Mill

 Construction has since been halted and the mill is under investigation.

-In the heart of Manayunk, perched along the banks of the Schuylkill River, stood the Lincoln Mill, a relic of Philadelphia’s textile boom.
+In the heart of Manayunk, perched along the banks of the Schuylkill River, stood the Lincoln Mill—a relic of Philadelphia’s textile boom.
 Beneath its stone façade and machinery, a darker story unraveled—one buried beneath layers of secrecy.

-The infirmary was where science and horror entwined.
+That infirmary was where science and horror entwined.
 Under Kane’s orders, faltered workers were subjected to injections of serums and tonics, concocted to sharpen reflexes, deaden pain, and strip away fear.
 But the drugs did more than enhance performance, they dissolved identity.
 Those who survived the injections returned to the mill floor, hollow-eyed and obedient, moving in mechanical unison like puppets on invisible strings.

 When the side effects became too severe; causing seizures, hallucinations, or complete psychological breakdown–these workers were taken deeper in the basement, to a place known as The Chamber.